18 Best Flowering Shrubs: Garden Shrubs for Your Landscape

 Weigela Plant (Weigela florida)

 For best blooming, Weigela plants like to be in full sun but can tolerate some light shade.
-They can grow from 4 to 10 feet tall and wide and look incredible when in full bloom with their tiny trumpet-like flowers covering the plant.
+They can grow from 4 to 10 feet tall and wide.
+They look incredible when in bloom with tiny trumpet-like flowers covering the plant.

 They also attract hummingbirds, butterflies and other pollinators.